How A Banking Trojan Does More Than Just Steal Your Money

 Besides blocking incoming malware, a traffic filtering solution will scan your outbound traffic, making sure it isn’t leaking information to a malicious server.
 This means that a traffic filter will block banking Trojan from communicating your personal details to the cybercriminal.

-Our own Heimdal PRO is a traffic filter that is up to the task, and then some.
+Our own Thor Foresight is a traffic filter that is up to the task, and then some.

 And not only will it monitor your traffic and shield you from the worst threats out there, but it will also automatically update your software, so you don’t have to.
 All done silently, and effectively.